 Psychographics: Lifestyle, general personality, social class, behaviours, activities and interests, attitudes and beliefs, and loyalty characteristics of the prospect customers.

-Customer needs and behaviours: Their level of knowledge and means of information, their needs and wants, their usage and response to products and services and their opinions.
+Customer needs and behaviours: Their level of knowledge and means of information.
+Their needs and wants, their usage and response to products & services and their opinions.

 Make a market profile and keep on researching.

 Is this much detail necessary?
 Yes!
 The more intimately you know your market the easier it is to “sell” to them.